BixinFromThisRealm/lua-calculator-thingy/README.md

 Since the calculator works in this REPL way, we obviously need a way of exiting it, as well as providing ways to clear the terminal and other stuff.
 So, to fix this, i put in the calculator something i like to call **meta-commands**, it has nothing to do with that database stuff, i just find the name fitting and kinda cool.

-To use a meta-command you first type the `.` scape character, and then type the command you wish.
+To use a meta-command you first type the `.` escape character, and then type the command you wish.
 Right now there are only three available meta-commands:

 `.help`, which prints a help message with details about the calculator.